What is the difference between a night nanny, baby nurse, and newborn care specialist (NCS)?

 NCSs support breastfeeding!
 Your NCS will provide breastfeeding support and education.
 Once the baby has learned to nurse and milk supply has been established, then mom and NCS will come up with a plan for nighttime feedings.

 Babies and children thrive on consistency and routine.
 They like to know what's coming next and what to expect.
-Babies and children tend to be happier and less cranky when on a schedule, therefore, eliminating stress for the entire family.
+Babies and children tend to be happier and less cranky when they have a consistent routine, therefore, eliminating stress for the entire family.